Work With Us!

 Attend loon rescue training and assist with loon rescues as needed

 Candidate Requirements: This is a public-facing position that requires strong interpersonal skills.
 The position requires an individual who is driven, outgoing, engaging, organized, and passionate about wildlife and conservation.
 Because this position requires travel to locations throughout the eastern Adirondacks, a valid driver’s license and access to reliable transportation is a must.
-Ability to swim and paddle a kayak is preferred.
+Ability to swim and paddle a kayak.
 Familiarity with Microsoft Excel and Word is recommended.
 Mileage for travel to and from field sites will be reimbursed, and food and lodging (a $5,000 value) will be provided.

-Interns will live and work out of ESF’s Newcomb Campus
+Details:Interns will live and work out of ESF’s Newcomb Campus

 Intern supervisor is Natasha Karniski-Keglovits of ESF’s Adirondack Ecological Center